longturn/freeciv21/docs/Contributing/eval-pull-request.rst

 sure that the author of the PR understands where the files come from and who authored them.
 If possible, ask the original author directly if we can include their art.

-We request that all assets file be accompanied with license and copyright information in the form of a `license file <https://reuse.software/spec/#comment-headers>`_.
+We request that all asset files be accompanied with license and copyright information in the form of a `license file <https://reuse.software/spec/#comment-headers>`_.
 You will find many examples in the repository.
 The license should be `compatible with version 3 of the GPL
 <https://www.gnu.org/licenses/license-list.html>`_.